Does the thought of work meetings fill you with dread?

 Some examples of stress-management techniques include:

-Practicing self-care is beneficial in reducing stress and anxiety in the long run.
-Start by introducing these techniques one by one, until you feel comfortable creating a routine that best works for you.
+Start by introducing these techniques one by one until you feel comfortable creating a routine that works best for you.

 Tip #5: Be mindful of where you put your focus and attention

 To calm your anxious response in these situations, you need the help of the parasympathetic nervous system to refocus your attention.
-You can activate it in a number of ways:
+You can activate it in several ways:

-• During a meeting — Focus on your posture to return your attention inward.
-Lean back in your chair or place your hands on your desk or on your chair handle.
+- During a meeting — Focus on your posture to return your attention inward.
+Lean back in your chair or place your hands on your desk or your chair handle.
 Get a fidget spinner or a stress ball and use it during meetings.

-• After a meeting — Reframe your thoughts with cognitive reframing techniques.
+- After a meeting — Reframe your thoughts with cognitive reframing techniques.
 Challenge your negative or irrational thoughts and replace them with more realistic perceptions of the situation.
-A study on the impact of cognitive restructuring on post-event processing shows that strategies for managing negative thoughts after a social event have a positive effect on people with social anxiety disorder.

 All of these techniques can help calm your nervous system and refocus your attention on the topics and ideas discussed in a meeting.